nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitRemotes.md

 Although much of Git's functionality is designed to work within a local repository, you will need to synchronize your commits with
 Remote Repositories (remotes) in order to collaborate with other developers.

 This will allow others to receive work done in the commits that you've added, and similarly, your local repository can be updated with new commits added by others.

+Commonly, remote repositories are:
+- Open source or public repositories hosted on a Git hosting service such as GitHub, GitLab, Bitbucket, or Azure DevOps.
+- Private, self-hosted repositories on your organizations server infrastructure or hosted privately on the cloud

 ## Common Commands for Working with Remotes: